 Find Harmony Farm along the Children’s Trail.
 Here, we found tractors to climb, goats to brush and (simulated) cows to milk.
 My children had fun here, but I think that this area would be especially fun for families with younger children.

 The Phoenix Zoo has three water playgrounds, so consider packing a change of clothes or swimsuits for children.
 There are changing rooms, shade and seating nearby.
 Water is turned off during the winter.

 We were tempted to upgrade to the Value Ticket or Total Experience Ticket, which include experiences like the 4-D Theater, Stingray Bay, Safari Train and more, but decided to stick with General Admission and are glad we did.
 We often enjoy experiences like these, but at the end of the day, we were happy with our choice.
 There were still plenty of things to see and do at the Phoenix Zoo.

 The experience for which we did pay extra was a camel ride for our two children.
 Not every zoo offers this, and we had never done it before.
-It was $6 per per person, and it is a fun memory and photo from our day at the Phoenix Zoo.
+It was $6 per per person at the time we visited, and it is a fun memory and photo from our day at the Phoenix Zoo.

 All animal encounters, experiences and prices are listed on the website.
 If you’d like to do more than one or two during your day at the zoo, you may be able to save money with the Value or Total Experience Ticket.

 If you’ll be visiting the Phoenix Zoo during the winter, check out ZooLights!
 At this annual holiday event, you can see the zoo in (ahem) a whole new light.
 According to the Phoenix Zoo, ZooLights is one of the largest holiday light displays in the U.S. Keep in mind that most animal habitats will not be lighted, but there will be some additional winter-themed performances and activities.